Blog

 Sign up for our email and we’ll send you the best new books in your favorite genres weekly.

-What can you tell us about your new release, Back To You?
+What can you tell us about your new release, That Was Then?

 What or who inspired you to become an author?